-- · Read "Safety Information" on page 326. - Read the documentation that comes with your drive. - Reviewed the "ServeRAID Information" section of this Server Library for information about the RAID controller and disk-array configuration. - Prepare the drive for installation (see "Preinstallation Steps (All Bays)" on page 216).
+- Read "Safety information" on page 338. - Read the documentation that comes with the drive - Review "ServeRAID system board controller" on page 66 for information about the RAID controller and disk-array configuration. - Prepare the drive for installation (see "Preinstallation steps (all bays)" on page 216).